 Emerald ash borer (EAB) and other damaging insects move far greater distance by human-assisted transport than the insects move on their own.
 One of the most common paths of movement is in firewood.

-Ten years ago, we never would have guessed that firewood would spread the most destructive non-native pest in the northeast forests, but here we are today with emerald ash borer in a 24 square mile area centered on New Hampshire's Capitol City, Concord.
+Humans move damaging insects far greater distances than insects move on their own.
+One of the most common means of movement is in firewood.
 The State of New Hampshire implemented a firewood quarantine in 2011 to prevent the arrival of damaging insects by prohibiting uncertified firewood from entering the state.